Is CBG or CBD better for my pet?

 - Mildly uplifting, helps with focus and concentration (think training!)

 - Supporting a healthy urinary tract

 Is CBG Better Than CBD?

 But because every pet is different, there’s really no straight answer when it comes to this question.
-Both CBD and CBG have similar health benefits and depending on your pet, one may be more helpful than the other.
+Both CBD and CBG may offer similar benefits and depending on your pet, one may be more helpful than the other.

-However, instead of choosing one over the other, you may want to consider combining CBD and CBG to reap the benefits of all of the compounds working together for more powerful therapeutic effects – what’s known as the “entourage effect.”
+However, instead of choosing one over the other, you may want to consider combining CBD and CBG to reap the benefits of all of the compounds working together for greater effectiveness – what’s known in the cannabinoid world as the “entourage effect.”

-When it comes to determining which one is best for your pet, experimentation is key.
-Like CBD, it’s beneficial to start low and go slow when first giving your pet CBG.
+When it comes to determining which one is best for your pet, trying both is key.
+Like CBD, it’s better to start low and go slow when first giving your pet CBG.
 And if you aren’t seeing the results that you want, it’s possible that combing both CBD and CBG could reap greater benefits than each cannabinoid could do alone.
-Buy our Full Spectrum Hemp Oil with 300 mg CBG and see how it helps your fur baby today!
+Check out our full spectrum hemp oil with 300 mg CBG and see if it helps your fur baby today!